 Of course, even this cutting edge research has gaps and questions that have yet to be answered.
 One of the more pressing ones is about gifted autistic girls.
 One of the problems that has been identified with current research into autism (and there are many ), is the lack of screening procedures and characteristic behavioural tests for autistic girls who have average to above average IQs.
 This has lead to an under-diagnosis for autistic girls who may have a greater ability to mask their autism, and to the current 3:1 ratio for autistic boys compared to autistic girls.

 This has been and will probably continue to be an ongoing diagnostic problem for a while yet.
 Unfortunately, much of the research on gifted autistics relies on these norms.
 Even the S & W Heuristic , which, as of 2014 was the best method for diagnosing gifted autistics, used the 3:1 ratio for boys and girls in their development of testing procedures.

 In almost all the current research on gifted autistics, the amount of gifted autistic girls represented in the research sample was less than ten, and was often as low as five.
-And this, sadly, is potentially too small for the kind of rigorous statistical analysis that would be needed for its use in clinical practice.
+Sadly, this is too small for the rigorous statistical analysis needed for it to be used in clinical practice.